cedricwalter/cedricwalter.github.io/_posts/_joomla/2008-09-20-joomla-components-troubleshootings-support-help.md

 ### Last

-If you still do not get my components working, or found help **in a reasonable delay**, send me: URL, login and password for your administrator panel, so I can check if everything is right (I need to be admin or superadmin to install remove my components!)
+If you still do not get my components working, or found help in a reasonable delay, send me: URL, login and password for your administrator panel, so I can check if everything is right (I need to be admin or superadmin to install remove my components!)

 ### Donation